paddelcourt/berlin_airport_datapipeline_project/README.md

 1. berlin_arrivals_etl_to_gcs_bq: This pipeline pulls the arrivals data from the API and uploads the data as a CSV onto a GCS Bucket and Corresponding BigQuery table.
 2. berlin_departures_etl_to_gcs_bq: This pipeline pulls the departures data from the API and uploads the data as a CSV onto a GCS Bucket and Corresponding BigQuery table.
-3. berlin_union_departures_arrivals: This pipeline pulls the
+3. berlin_union_departures_arrivals: This pipeline pulls the data from the arrivals and departures table and unions them together into a combined table.

 You can create with Mage the triggers to run the pipelines daily, and should run them in the order listed above with the union being last to combine the data.
 Make sure to have enough time for the first two pipelines to finish running before combining the two tables on BigQuery.